idiasdas/gradient_descent/README.md

 Authors: Igor Dias da Silva and [Younes Ben Mazziane]

 ## Abstract
 In this project, we applied the Newton method along with the conjugate gradient to approximate polynomial functions.
-We investigated the effects of stopping the conjugate gradient with $k<d$ iterations and observed that it can be beneficial to do it.
+We investigated the effects of stopping the conjugate gradient with $ k < d $ iterations and observed that it can be beneficial to do it.

 ## Project Report